Vanguard Total International Bond ETF

 BNDX

-BNDX is an exchange-traded fund (ETF) that tracks international investment-grade bonds from non-U.
+BNDX is an exchange-traded fund that invests in international investment-grade bonds.

-S. developed markets.
-It provides investors with a low-cost and diversified way to gain exposure to global fixed income while hedging against currency fluctuations.
+It provides investors with diversified exposure to foreign debt markets while hedging against currency risk.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily